devbret/online-opsec/README.md

 * **[GrapheneOS](https://grapheneos.org/)** - "*...is an open source privacy and security focused mobile OS with Android app compatibility.*"

 ### Operating Systems
-All of the Operating Systems explored below are Linux distributions.
+An Operating System (sometimes abbreviated simply as OS, when referencing [GCFGlobal](https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/)) is the, "*...most important software that runs on a computer.
+It manages the computer's memory and processes, as well as all of its software and hardware.
+It also allows you to communicate with the computer without knowing how to speak the computer's language.*" All of the Operating Systems explored below are Linux distributions.

 * **[Arch Linux](https://www.archlinux.org/)** - "*...a Linux distribution for computers with x86-64 processors.
 Arch Linux adheres to five principles: simplicity, modernity, pragmatism, user centrality, and versatility.*" - [Source](https://en.wikipedia.org/wiki/Arch_Linux)
 * **[Debian](https://www.debian.org/)** - "*...a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project, which was established by Ian Murdock on August 16, 1993.*" - [Source](https://en.wikipedia.org/wiki/Debian)